DiscordStyles/Fluent/README.md

 ## PD
 This is a little fork by me, xsm2, to fix and modify a few things, all the credit should go to [Gibbu](https://github.com/Gibbu)/[DiscordStyles](https://github.com/DiscordStyles).
 If you want to see the changes just look at the commits, but the most important ones are:

-- Less padding/margins in general
+- A few style modifications.
+Less padding/margins in general
 - Disabled seflmessages addon(so no more messages on the right)
 - Moved Minimize, Maximize and Close buttons to the Toolbar (Thanks to [doggybootsy](https://github.com/doggybootsy/FluentCord) for the ""inspiration""(aka the code))
 - Modified to be scaled for 4k screens with 150% scaling in Windows (Some elements are bigger and there are a few scaling "bug fixes").
-Not tested in other resolutions or scaling combinations
+Not tested in other resolutions or scaling combinations.